Welcome!

 Why: Now is a good time to experiment with the organization and style of your site.
 Is anything essential missing?

-Select the tool(s) you’ll use to publish your project’s documentation and integrate them into your project’s codebase.
+Select the tool(s) you’ll use to publish your project’s documentation; integrate them into your project’s codebase.
 Once again, this may be a time-consuming step if you haven’t set up this kind of workflow before.

 Validate the workflow by publishing your skeleton docs.